 The Ottawa Senators are widely expected to be the next team to sell.
 In March, longtime owner Eugene Melnyk died and left the team to his two children—Anna and Olivia—who are both younger than 25.
 The team has already interviewed sell-side bankers, according to multiple people, and there is significant interest in the franchise.

 Sportico values the Senators at $655 million, up a league-high 21%.
 In June, the team signed a memorandum of understanding for a much-needed new downtown arena at the LeBreton Flats site.
 There are still many steps between the MOU and an arena opening, but securing that agreement in connection with the sale would likely drive the price even higher.
-It has been more than a decade since an NHL team was sold in Canada (Winnipeg in 2011).
+It has been a decade since an NHL team was sold in Canada (Toronto in 2012).

 NHL teams generated $6.1 billion in revenue during the 2021-22 season, including non-NHL events, like concerts, in cases where the team owner also operates or owns the venue.
 It was nearly three times the prior-year revenue, when COVID-19 restrictions wrecked team finances for a league that is heavily gate-dependent, lacking the big TV contracts that prop up football and basketball.